toddkitta/CortanaIntelligenceSuiteWorkshopManual/01 Exercise 1 - Building a Machine Learning Model.md

     1. Trim down the list of columns needed to do the analysis at hand.
     1. Change the data types of a few columns.
 Specifically, a few of the columns in this dataset need to be represented as **Categorical** to Azure ML.

 12. In order to perform the aforementioned data manipulation tasks, you could use built-in Azure ML modules for each task or you could use a script (such as R or Python).
-Here, you will use R. To do this, add an **Execute R Script** (recall you can search for modules on the left) module beneath the dataset and connect the output of the dataset to the first input port (leftmost) of the **Execute R Script**.
+Here, you will use R. To do this, add an **Execute R Script** (recall you can search for modules on the left) module beneath the flights dataset and connect the output of the dataset to the first input port (leftmost) of the **Execute R Script**.

     ![Screenshot](images/ex01_connect_flightdelayswithairportcodes_to_r_module.png)